-The state in Lebanon, be it hybrid or privatised, uses a convenient legal framework - one that is either broken or disregarded through "exceptions" when amendments are not possible or worthy, effectively destroying landscape and human and natural resources as much as a war would.
-In reviewing the historical institutional frameworks of land property and governance in Lebanon, we understand the shifting power relationships within the state, society, and land.
-We learn from the political choices of territorial and economic planning and their implications on society.
+Today with the crisis, the social order is sharply hit once more.
+Social classes distribution is shifting with high migration rates as well as internal displacement.
+The state in Lebanon, be it hybrid or privatized, uses a convenient legal framework - one that is either broken or disregarded through "exceptions" when amendments are not possible or worthy, effectively destroying landscape and human and natural resources as much as a war would.

+In reviewing the historic institutional frameworks of land property and governance in Lebanon, we understand the shifting power relationships within the state, society and land.
+We learn from the political choices of territorial and economic planning and their implications on society, state and class formation.
 We find the gaps in inherited laws and practices that are reinforcing dispossession for most and wealth accumulation for the few.
 We derive lessons from the past to answer the challenges of the future: what society and economy do we need after the crisis?
 How are we going to preserve what remains of our national public assets and resources?
 What could be the role of land, and more precisely, the public domain and the state lands in this vision?
-These are challenging questions for planners and policymakers with a hope that this crisis would turn into an opportunity for emancipation from the governance model of evergetism in Lebanon.

-The Food and Agriculture Organization's 2012 Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security states that no tenure right is absolute, including private ownership.
-The Food and Agriculture Organization (FAO) also places the question of rights of tenure and ownership of land within the limits imposed by "general welfare" and "public purposes".
-The guidelines further state: "Such measures should be determined by law, solely for the purpose of promoting general welfare including environmental protection and consistent with states' human rights obligations" (FAO, 2012, p.6).
+These are challenging questions for planners and policymakers with a hope that this crisis would turn into an opportunity for emancipation from the governance model of euergetism in Lebanon.
+The Food and Agriculture Organization's 2022 Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security states that no tenure right is absolute, including private ownership.
+FAO also places the question of rights of tenure and ownership of land within the limits imposed by "general welfare" and "public purposes".
+The guidelines further state: "Such measures should be determined by law, solely for the purpose of promoting general welfare including environmental protection and consistent with states' human rights obligations" (FAO, 2022).

 While such statements provide a bold framework for approaching property and land, the definitions of "general welfare" and "public good" remain ambiguous.
 Governance, land management and society relations are shaped by each other.
-In the end, property, especially that of land, is a form or materialisation of power relations within society.
+In the end, property, especially that of land, is a form or materialization of power relations within society.
 Property laws are the institutional framework governing these relationships with various ownership patterns.

-In historical Babylonia, these patterns were shaped to facilitate or organise work and family relations and strengthen authority (Leick, 2009).
-Landownership was organised through deeds and contracts documented on cuneiform tablets.
+In historical Babylonia, these patterns were shaped to facilitate or organize work and family relations and strengthen authority (Leick, 2009).
+Landownership was organized through deeds and contracts documented on cuneiform tablets.
 It was assumed that there was collective ownership of arable lands, while temples and palaces had large shares of private property across history and geography.
-Therefore, land tenure was at the core of the political economy of the first city-states as well as their social organisation.
-It has taken different forms throughout history until modern societies became organised as "property owners" (Arendt, 1958).
+Therefore, land tenure was at the core of the political economy of the first city-states as well as their social organization.
+It has taken different forms throughout history until modern societies became organized as "property owners" (Arendt, 1958).

 Towards the end of the eighteenth century, classical economic models dealt with landownership as an element for production, besides capital and labour.
 Considering land as a scarce resource in economic production increased its commodification (Polanyi, 2001).
 Efforts to systematically register any piece of land and enclose it as a private property that is only accessible through the market were strongly led in the past century.
-A new model to organise society was strengthened mainly through different forms of colonialism, prioritizing individual landownership, and bringing more clarity to existing tenure systems that stemmed from local social organisation.
-This model of political organisation was spread and replicated around the globe.
+A new model to organize society was strengthened mainly through different forms of colonialism, prioritizing individual landownership and bringing more clarity to existing tenure systems that stemmed from local social organization.
+This model of organization was spread and replicated around the globe.
 Societies or groups of people that remained outside this hegemonic model were often tagged as illegal or informal.